pratham-ojha/Weather_using_JS/README.md

-# Weather_using_JS
+# Weather-using-JS
-Weather app using api call to present weather information
+Weather WebApp made using JS by using API calls.